onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

     task-opts]
    (inc-key task-name (merge {::inc-key ks} task-opts))))
 ```

-Using the two-arity form here allows users of the task
-to quickly see what they *need* to provide to have a valid
+The two-arity form allows users of the task to see what they *need* to provide
-task bundle. `::inc-in-segment` wont work unless we specify
+to have a valid task bundle. `::inc-in-segment` will not work unless we specify
-in `:onyx/params` a `ks` to the number we want to increment,
+a key sequence to the number we want to increment.
+To signal this, we both
-so to hint at this we specify it directly in the second arity.
+provide constraints on it and include it in the second arity.

 ### Task Bundle Modifiers

-The `onyx.job/add-task` function provides a second variadic
-arity, taking funciton of the form
+`onyx.job/add-task` provides a second variadic arity, taking a function of the
+form:

 ```clojure
 (fn [task-bundle] ...) => {task-bundle-map}
 ```
-This allows a sort of meta behavior to be bundled up and applied
+This allows us to bundle meta behavior  and apply it
-to task bundles before they are schema checked and merged into the final
+to task bundles before they are schema checked and merged.
+This is useful for
-job map.
-This is useful for things like adding logging, triggers, or further
+things like adding logging, triggers, or further restricting schema.
-restricting schema.
-An example of adding a trigger to send window state to
+An example of adding a trigger to send window state to MySQL is below.
-MySQL below.

 ```clojure